-New Delhi: Union Minister of Electronics & IT Ravi Shankar Prasad called for a National movement spearheaded by IT professionals to make India a truly digital society.
+New Delhi: Union Minister of Electronics and IT Ravi Shankar Prasad called for a national movement spearheaded by IT professionals to make India a truly digital society.

-This, he said, would help the government in achieving the goal of transforming India to a digital society and also catalyze efforts to make all sections of society benefit from Government services and initiatives.
+This, he said, would help the government in achieving the goal of transforming India into a digital society and also catalyze efforts to make all sections of the society benefit from government services and initiatives.

-The minister said the government has provided two lakhs Data sets on open data platform to provide an opportunity for innovation to all.
-He said the government does not encourage data to be available for privileged few only as mass involvement in these initiatives would give better and earlier results.
+Prasad said the government has provided two lakh data sets on open data platform to provide an opportunity for innovation to all.
+He said the government does not encourage data to be available for privileged few only, as mass involvement in these initiatives would give better and earlier results.

-Prasad added the government supports independence of social media but utmost care should be taken to ensure that it does not rupture the National fabric.
+Prasad added the government supports the independence of social media but utmost care should be taken to ensure that it does not rupture the national fabric.

-Meanwhile, Government Data (OGD) Platform India (https://data.gov.in) India is at the forefront in promoting innovation in Open Data ecosystem in India.
-It has been set-up by National Informatics Centre (NIC) in compliance with the Open Data Policy whose objective is to provide a platform for proactive access to Government-owned shareable data.
-These datasets are directly published on the platform by the Government Departments.
+Meanwhile, Open Government Data (OGD) Platform India (https://data.gov.in) India is at the forefront of promoting innovation in Open Data ecosystem in India.
+It has been set-up by National Informatics Centre (NIC) in compliance with the Open Data Policy whose objective is to provide a platform for proactive access to government-owned shareable data.
+These datasets are directly published on the platform by the government departments.